ejohnfel/flask-container/README.md

 Security matters to, the example base container includes adding some users and groups in the enviroment to facilitate the web server's access to files OUTSIDE the container that may be mounted inside it.

 You can eliminate this requirement by include all the code in the container, but more then likely you will want to customize this too, both the user/groups/perms and the mounted volumes.

+Lastly, the ports exposed by the docker-compose.yml file will NOT be appropriate for any production install, you will want to alter these to expose the normal HTTP/HTTPS ports, or a select set of ports appropriate to your installation requirements.